admxlz/admixcentral/README.md

 ls -la storage/app/public/customization/
 ```
 If the file is missing there but you have a URL, the upload process likely failed or saved to the wrong disk.

+## Disclaimers

+> [!CAUTION]
+> This package is not affiliated or supported by Netgate or the pfSense team.